agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - Requests for the `tree` command consist mostly of `malloc()` and `free()` and the free tree remains small over the course of the program's lifetime.
 - The `rbtree_unified` implementation is surprisingly slow in this scenario.
 - Again, no compromises in the `rbtree_linked` implementation make it fast, even if it is not space efficient.
-- The peak number of free nodes that the `list_segregated` had to manage was `INSERT PEAK HERE`.
+- The peak number of free nodes that the `list_segregated` had to manage was 2,381.
 This is a relatively small number to manage and therefore the more simple implementation is able to shine with its lower instruction counts.

 ### Neovim